 - The WC letter should state how many hours were LWOP and you would add the WKC code to process those hours stated in the letter.

-- You must process them when the employee is active, so date the takes after they return.
+- You must process them when the employee is active and has dollars to support the WRS contribution.
+The dates of the WKC take will still correspond with the dates on the letter.
+This maintains the effective while controlling the processing date.
 You may also need to adjust the timesheet if exceptions occur.